vincentbernat/network-lab/lab-routed-vpn/README.md

 The main namespace is using OSPFv3, but this doesn't really matter.
 This is just a way to let each VPN see each others.

+For a similar lab using IPv4, see commit 82d2cc0e4a33.

 ## Troubleshooting

 Each VPN should see the `2001:db8:aX::/64` network through OSPF: